HarryJamesGreenblatt/A-Riff-In-React/docs/azure_deployment.md

    COSMOS_DATABASE=ARiffInReact
    ```

-2. **Update `src/config/authConfig.ts` to use B2C configuration**
+2. **Update `src/config/authConfig.ts` to use Entra configuration**
-   Update your configuration to use the B2C settings as shown in the `05-authentication-msal.md` documentation.
+   Update your configuration to use the Entra settings as shown in the `05-authentication-msal.md` documentation.

 ## 4. Deploy the App
 The project includes three GitHub Actions workflows for CI/CD: